 In terms of billing, recurring revenue can be tricky for both you and your subscribers.
 It doesn’t have to be!
 Negative option billing is one form of securing recurring billing for your service.
 Payments will be automated with no action necessary on the subscriber’s end.

 Unfortunately, securing a men’s subscription merchant account solution can add to the stress for new business owners looking to enter the market.
 Depending on the type of business, traditional merchant account providers look down on forms of recurring revenue.
-The risks involved with the young industry, combined with the risks of a new business typically land these organizations into rejected merchant accounts.
+The risks involved with the young industry, combined with the risks of a new business typically lead these organizations into struggling with finding a payment processor.

-To remedy the often difficult runaround these merchants face, high-risk merchant services provide a secure solution.
+To remedy the often difficult runaround these merchants face, high risk merchant accounts provide a secure solution.
 These companies are specifically geared toward facilitating businesses that are frequently rejected by traditional banks.
-Even if there is an issue of credit, high-risk representatives should be able to find a solution that makes sense for the merchant.
+Even if there is an issue of credit, high risk representatives should be able to find a solution that makes sense for the merchant.